esanzgar/ng-ebi-authorization-replica/CONTRIBUTING.md

 # Contributing to angular-aap-auth

-Thanks for your willingness to contribute and help to the angular-aap-auth library.
+Thanks for your willingness to contribute to the angular-aap-auth library.

 ## Setup